wg-osr/walkerga.github.io/_posts/2020-11-10-extra-rules.md

 title: Extra Rules
 ---

-Rules that are referee-facing or that complexify the game
+Rules that are referee-facing or that add layers to the game.

 ## Conditions